Benchmarking Cognitive Biases in Large Language Models as Evaluators: Introduction

-Our core contributions are as follows: \begin{itemize}[noitemsep,nolistsep,leftmargin=5mm] \item A new benchmark (\method) for evaluating LLMs to perform unbiased evaluations within the QA setting. \item An examination of an exhaustive list of evaluation biases that have not been covered by previous studies.
-We find that most LLMs cannot perform as unbiased evaluators, testing on 6 different cognitive biases. \item A comprehensive lineup of models (sizing from $3B$ to $> 100B$ parameters.
-In the second group containing models of size $> 10B$ parameters, which include \textsc{Alpaca} \citep{alpaca}, \textsc{Vicuna} \citep{vicuna2023}, \textsc{OpenAssistant} \citep{köpf2023openassistant}, \textsc{DollyV2} \citep{DatabricksBlog2023DollyV2}.
-Finally, the last group consists of models with size $< 40B$ range have trouble generating valid rankings (Appendix \ref{sec:appendix:supplementary}).
-This may be due to the increased complexity of the task \citep{dziri2023faith} where the ranking of $N$ generations may become much more difficult as $N$ gets larger (since the task complexity increases).
+Our core contributions are as follows: \begin{itemize}[noitemsep,leftmargin=5mm] \item A new benchmark (\method) for evaluating LLMs to perform unbiased evaluations within the QA setting. \item An examination of an exhaustive list of 6 (cognitive) evaluation biases that have not been covered by previous studies.
+We find that most LLMs cannot perform as unbiased evaluators. \item A comprehensive lineup of models (sizing from $3B$ to $> 25$\% of the time (calculated \textsc{Random} threshold).